jacques42/photobooth/README.md

 I do maintain iPad2 compatibility of the code, in order to be able to use iPad2 on iOS 9.3.5 (latest version available).

 ## Remote Buzzer / Remote Trigger
-Added server side trigger to take a picture based on socket.io.
-Server runs a websocket socket.io server, for clients to connect.
-The server will notify clients to trigger a picture (start thrill).
+Added server side (remote) trigger to take a picture.
+The trigger server will notify clients to take a picture (start thrill).
+It's using socket.io to maintain state and connectivity

 Check admin settings area "Remote Buzzer" for settings.
 Make sure you set the IP address of the Photobooth web server.

 Hardware Trigger:
-- On RaspPi, the server can connect to a GPIO pin and will watch for a PIN_DOWN event (pull to ground).
+- If the web server is a RaspberryPi, the trigger server can connect to a GPIO pin and will watch for a PIN_DOWN event (pull to ground).
 - Check https://www.npmjs.com/package/rpio for additional settings required on the Pi

 Remote Trigger:
-- Any websocket / socket.io client can connect to the server
+- Any websocket / socket.io client can connect to the trigger server
-- Send "start" on channel "takepicture" to trigger.
+- Send "start" on channel "takepicture" to take picture.

 Requires node.js on the photobooth webserver.